kube-burner/kube-burner/docs/measurements/index.md

 ### Pod latency thresholds

-It is possible to establish pod latency thresholds to the different pod conditions and metrics by defining the option `thresholds` within in the the config of this measurement:
+It is possible to establish pod latency thresholds to the different pod conditions and metrics by defining the option `thresholds` within the config of this measurement:

 Establishing a threshold of 2000ms in the P99 metric of the `Ready` condition.